mxaddict/www.codedmaster.com/content/blog/2026-04-09-why-opencode-is-my-favorite-cli-coding-agent.md

 most.

-I've spent 100+ hours using it, and in that time it has felt less buggy, less resource intensive, and more reliable than `claude`, `codex`, and `gemini`.
+I've spent 100+ hours using it, and in that time it has felt less buggy, less resource-intensive, and more reliable than `claude`, `codex`, and `gemini`.
 Just as important, it also feels like the best-looking client.
 The design is clean, focused, and it fits the way I already like to work.

 ## Why It Clicks For Me